will-hanlen/website/pages/summaries/unified_minfulness.md

     Every sensation is active or restful.

-    'Active' sensations are what we typically think of sensations like hearing a sound or feeling an itch.
+    'Active' sensations are what we typically think of as sensations.
+For example, hearing a sound or feeling an itch.

     'Restful' sensations are the absence or relaxation of a sensation.
 For example, lack of mental chatter is an example of